smv2138/data_wrangling_ii/reading_data_web.md

 ## Get some water data (NYC Water)

-Example in both csv and json file
+Example in both csv and json file “parsed” makes it a tibble

 ``` r
 nyc_water =